Eppendora/CDNfreedom/Readme.md

-This repo is created to store the all the image in all the ariticle.
+This repo is created to store all the images in all the ariticles.
 Typora and Obsidian will use this link.